Find Cheap Auto Insurance Quotes in Your Area

 We would recommend filing a claim with your insurer as soon as it is safely possible.
 Because hurricanes are large-scale disasters, there will be a large bottleneck of claims submitted all at once.
 While insurers may have special catastrophic teams of adjusters deployed during hurricanes, chances are that your claim will be placed in a queue with a limited number of customer service representatives.
 The earlier you begin your claim after a hurricane, the faster you’ll get a response, and hopefully payment.

-You’re require to have car insurance or demonstrate financial responsibility when you drive, otherwise you’ll get penalized.
+You’re required to have car insurance or demonstrate financial responsibility when you drive, otherwise, you’ll get penalized.
 Most car insurance companies will start with the minimum amounts required of bodily injury and property damage liability.
 You can increase the coverage to match how much you could lose (in case someone sues you).
 We’d recommend opting in for collision and comprehensive coverage, in order to get better coverage in a hurricane.
-Normally, we’d tell consumers to compare and get quotes from at least three insurers, but time is of the essence before a hurricane.
-An independent agent would be a good resource because they have access to and compare multiple insurers all at once.